• Skip to primary navigation

 You can eat them like a bar, with your hands, or put in a bowl and warm it up, serving with warm milk and a drizzle of real maple syrup.
 Yum!

-Partially eaten slice of Banana Bread Baked Oatmeal on white dish with gold fork
+Partially eaten slice of Baked Oatmeal on white dish with gold fork

 Can I double this recipe?

-Look for more flavors of Baked Oatmeal recipes as I will be adding more.
+Look for other flavors of Baked Oatmeal recipes as I will be adding more.
 I have a wonderful Peach Baked Oatmeal recipe that you might enjoy!

 blue banner with the words you might also like